 REMOVAL AND ABANDONMENT OPERATIONS

-3.1 Upon termination of this Agreement, LESSEE is obligated to immediately surrender possession of the Leased Premises.
-LESSEE expressly waives any notice to vacate the Leased Premises at the termination of this Agreement.
-Should LESSOR allow or permit LESSEE to remain on the Leased Premises after the termination of this Agreement, this shall not be construed as a renewal of the Agreement; however, all provisions relating to liability and indemnity shall continue to survive said termination.
-Within 120 days after the termination of this Agreement (weather permitting), regardless of the cause of termination, LESSEE shall, at its sole cost, risk and expense, remove or cause to be removed LESSEE’s PROPERTY installed on the Platform pursuant to this Agreement and restore the Leased Premises as nearly as possible to the condition as they were, immediately previous to the beginning of this Lease Agreement, excepting normal wear and tear.
+3.1 Upon termination of this Agreement, LESSEE and Mariner are obligated to immediately surrender possession of the Leased Premises, subject to LESSEE'S right to remove LESSEE's PROPERTY as set forth in this Section 3.1.
+Should LESSOR allow or permit LESSEE and Mariner to remain on the Leased Premises after the termination of this Agreement, this shall not be construed as a renewal of the Agreement; however, all provisions relating to liability and indemnity shall continue to survive said termination.
+Within 120 days after the termination of this Agreement (weather permitting), regardless of the cause of termination, Mariner, as LESSEE's operator, shall, at its sole cost, risk and expense, remove or cause to be removed LESSEE’s PROPERTY installed on the Platform pursuant to this Agreement and restore the Leased Premises as nearly as possible to the condition as they were, immediately previous to the beginning of this Lease Agreement, excepting normal wear and tear.
 The provisions of Article V of this Agreement shall continue to be in effect during the 120-day period.

-3.2 Any and all removal operations shall be reviewed and approved by the LESSOR.
+3.2 Any and all removal operations shall be reviewed and approved by the LESSOR, such approval shall not be unreasonably withheld.

 ARTICLE IV